❉ A definitive, one-stop source of Bowie’s right hand man’s brief period in the solo spotlight.

 Elsewhere, Bowie gets his own back on Italian composer Mogol, whose free translation of Space Oddity (Ragazzo Solo, Ragazza Sola) substituted Bowie’s original lyrics for “some bloody love song about some tart in a blouse on a mountain”, as the Dame reputedly fumed afterwards.
 (Bowie had history in this area, most famously with his abandoned effort at an English lyric for French chanson Comme D’Habitude rejected by the English publishers for Paul Anka’s own effort, My Way).

-Back to the plot before we disappear down the rabbit-hole of the complicated world of trans-continental rewrites… Bowie took a liberal approach when penning English lyrics for Mogol and Battisti’s Io vorrei… non vorrei… ma se vuoi for Ronno, melodramatically retitled Music Is Lethal.
+In return, Bowie took a liberal approach when penning English lyrics for Mogol and Battisti’s Io vorrei… non vorrei… ma se vuoi for Ronno, melodramatically retitled Music Is Lethal.
 This bombastic, breast-beating ballad is almost Bowie by numbers, at a time when his Jacques Brel-inspired ardour for chanson and European torch songs was in the ascdendant (reaching its pinnacle with Wild Is The Wind), with lyrics boasting trace elements of Brel’s Port of Amsterdam (B side to his Autumn 1973 single Sorrow) alongside his own, Brel-influenced showstopper Rock’N’Roll Suicide and telling lyrical references to Bowie’s predilections du jour (“Mulatto hookers, cocaine bookers”).